tasket/wyng-backup/doc/Wyng_User_Reference.md

 - `xchacha20-msr` — Using HMAC-SHA256(rnd||msg) function.
 - `xchacha20-ct` — Counter based; fast like _*-dgr_ with different safety trade-offs (see issue [158](https://codeberg.org/tasket/wyng-backup/issues/158)).
 - `off` — Turns off Wyng's authentication and encryption.

+#### `--import-other-from=volname:|:path`

+Enables `send`-ing a volume from a path that is not a supported snapshot storage type.
+This may be any regular file or a block device which is seek-able.

+When it is specified this option causes slow delta comparisons to be used for the specified volume(s) instead of the default fast snapshot-based delta comparisons.
+It is not recommended for regular use with large volumes if speed or efficiency are a priority.

+The special delimiter used to separate the _volname_ (archive volume name) and the _path_ is ':|:' which means this option cannot be used to `send` directly to volume names in the archive which contain that character sequence.

+#### `--vols-from=_json file_`

+Specify both local storage and volume names for `send`, `receive` or `verify` as sets, instead of using --local and volume names on the command line.
+The json file must take the form of `{local-a: [[volname1, alias1], [volnameN, aliasN], ...], ...]}`.
+This allows multiple local storage sources to be sent/received in a single session.

+_Alias_ can be _'null'_ for no alias or any valid name.
+However, the volume names (or aliases) must all be unique across different sources as they are stored in the same archive.
+Aliases define which local volume name into which an archive volume will be received, or when sending they indicate a request to actually _rename_ the target volume to the alias.

+_Local_ may also be _'null'_ if the command/action does not require it (ex. `verify`).

 #### `--local-from=<json_file>`